How To Feed A Loon

 • Heat the oil in a large skillet over medium heat.
 Add the onion and peppers and sauté until soft, about 4 minutes.
 Stir in the soy sauce and cook for another minute.

-1 tbsp olive oil, 1 medium onion, 1 green bell pepper, 1 tbsp soy sauce
+1 tablespoon olive oil, 1 medium onion, 1 green bell pepper, 1 tablespoon soy sauce

 • Add the steak and cook, stirring often, until no longer pink.
 Stir in the salt and pepper.
 Carefully transfer the meat mixture to your food processor and pulse a few times (don't over-process, just need a rough chop).
 Or, give the meat mixture a rough chop with a large knife.
 Set aside.

 • Place an egg roll wrapper on a cutting board and moisten your fingers with water.
 Rub water along the edges of the wrapper.
-Place about 1 tbsp of the grated Provolone cheese down the middle of the wrapper, from one corner to the other.
-Spoon about ¼ cup of the meat mixture over the cheese and top with another tbsp of cheese.
+Place about 1 tablespoon of the grated Provolone cheese down the middle of the wrapper, from one corner to the other.
+Spoon about ¼ cup of the meat mixture over the cheese and top with another tablespoon of cheese.

 6 egg roll wrappers, 2 cups Provolone cheese